-Before getting into bed on the Christmas Eve Harry was three, they looked up and me and said, “Santa’s at other kids’ houses now.”
+Before getting into bed on the Christmas Eve Harry was three, they* looked up at me and said, “Santa’s at other kids’ houses now.”

 Our elderly next-door neighbor Brad passed away the December Harry was four.
 A week later, Harry asked, “How come Santa Claus doesn’t die?
 Is it magic?”

-The holiday season Harry was five, they wanted the Barbie Bubble Gum Shop.
+The holiday season Harry was five, she wanted the Barbie Bubble Gum Shop.
 They made a point of telling us, “The Barbie is not included.”

 That same year, I’d left a price sticker on the bottom of a foil-wrapped chocolate fish in Harry’s Christmas stocking.
 “Look, Mom!” they said, bounding over to me.
 “Santa paid 19 cents for this!”